discordjs/guide/guide/sharding/README.md

 [Check out the official Discord documentation on the topic.](https://discord.com/developers/docs/topics/gateway#sharding)

 :::warning
 This guide only explains the basics of sharding using the built-in ShardingManager, which can run shards as separate processes or threads on a single machine.
-If you need to scale beyond that (e.g. running shards on multiple machines/containers), you can still do it with discord.js by passing appropriate options to the Client constructor, but you will be on your own regarding managing shards and passing information between them.
+If you need to scale beyond that (e.g., running shards on multiple machines/containers), you can still do it with discord.js by passing appropriate options to the Client constructor, but you will be on your own regarding managing shards and passing information between them.
 :::

 ## Sharding file